zhangshi0512/SlideSpeak/README.md

       ```bash
       python gui.py
       ```
-    - Enter comma-separated topics in the GUI and press Enter to generate the PPTX presentation.
+    - Enter comma-separated topics in the GUI and press Enter to generate the PPTX presentation and speech transcript.
+    - After the presentation is generated, you can find it in the project directory as `PPT.pptx`.
+    - The presentation outline and speech transcript are saved in the output directory.
+    - Then the interface of speech to audio conversion would popup provides user two choices:
+      - **text2audio_kokoro (Best Result)**: This option converts the generated speech transcript into a series of audio files (based on the number of slides) using the Kokoro TTS model.
+      - **text2audio_pyttsx3 (Fastest Result)**: This option converts the generated speech transcript into a series of audio files (based on the number of slides) using the pyttsx3 library.

 2.  **Using the Command Line Interface (CLI)**:
     - Run the `main.py` script to generate a PPTX presentation with a predefined list of topics: